RedMoon1177/Go-Testify-Basic/README.md

 ### Suites:
 Allows you to group related tests together, providing setup and teardown methods that run before and after the tests in the suite.

+## Installation
+To use Testify in your Go project, you need to install it using go get: **go get github.com/stretchr/testify**

+By incorporating Testify into your Go testing workflow, you can write more readable, maintainable, and expressive tests, which can significantly improve the quality and reliability of your code.

 Reference: https://pkg.go.dev/github.com/stretchr/testify